tanweijie123/tp/docs/UserGuide.md

 FitEgo don't allow user to create overlapping sessions.
 This is to protect users from scheduling overlapping sessions at different gyms.

-All session's command have prefix `ses`.
+All session's commands have prefix `s`.

 ### Schedules

 Schedules are what defines a user-client interaction.
 Each schedule contains information about the client and the session they attended.

-- User can add in details about the client's progress, specific exercises done as remark in schedules.
+- User can add in details about the client's weight progress
+- User can add exercises done during the session as remark in schedules.
 - User can track whether client has paid for the session attended

 All schedules' commands have prefix `sch`.